 Action Progress Relevant going forward?
 Comment - need for intervention Review access to public transport nodes and develop a programme to implement improvements.
 Review to include a pedestrian audit.
 Pedestrian accessibility audits of all railway stations in the region have been completed by Greater Wellington's consultant and the comprehensive reports outlining recommended improvements and estimated costs have been provided to TAs and GW Public Transport (PT) Division for implementation.
 Progress in implementing the recommendations provided by the audit reports has been reportedly slow.
 Most agencies report no progress.
-One agency suggested they would investigate incorporating the work into their footpath Yes Pedestrian accessibility around public transport nodes are an important aspect of integration.
+One agency suggested they would investigate incorporating the work into their footpath improvement programme, however they noted no planning or budgeting had been Yes Pedestrian accessibility around public transport nodes are an important aspect of integration.
 More work is clearly required to ensure implementation of the improvements identified through the audits as soon as possible to ensure the works are undertaken while the audit results and estimated costs are still current.
 The action should be reviewed to focus on gaining momentum around implementation.